meiyi1986/vuw-ecco/content/authors/mazhar-ansari-ardeh/_index.md

 ---
 # Display name
-title: Guiying (Victoria) Huang
+title: Mazhar Ansari Ardeh
 # weight: 10

 # Username (this should match the folder name)
 authors:
-  - guiying-huang
+  - mazhar-ansari-ardeh

 # Is this the primary user of the site?
 superuser: false